radius-project/docs/docs/content/getting-started/first-app/_index.md

 ## 4. Run the app

-Use the `rad run` command to run the app in your environment:
+Use the below command to run the app in your environment:

 ```bash
 rad run app.bicep